Tennessee teen stabs male student with scissors after he pulls up her dress, police say

 A teenager in Memphis stabbed her classmate with a pair of scissors after he pulled up her dress, local authorities said.

-A male student allegedly pulled up his schoolmate's dress in a classroom at Central High School School.
+A male student allegedly pulled up his schoolmate's dress in a classroom at Central High School.
 The girl then grabbed a pair of scissors and eventually stabbed him after various attempts, according to FOX13.

 A school nurse treated his injury, the news station reported.
 It’s not immediately clear where the male was stabbed.